meltar/meltar.github.com/resume.md

 Fall 2013

-- Wrote an internal app utilizing the Google API for Google Groups and settings
+- Wrote an internal Rails app utilizing OAuth2 and the Google API for Google Groups and Settings
-- Assisted another developer building an international API client project
+- Assisted another developer building an international API client project in Rails
 - Provided the mobile app development teams with support for the API -